 The overwhelming number of children dropping out of schools are girls due to the need for someone to stay home while parents are looking for money/food and of course early marriage.

 At the beginning of 2015 Malawi was hit by some of the worst floods in memory which has wreaked havoc on many subsistence farmers with crops destroyed, villages obliterated, homes swept away and livestock killed.
 Already almost 5 in every 10 children in Malawi were stunted and without proper nutrition these children will not recover.
 Already too many children in Malawi were not surviving to see their 5th birthday.

 The under-5 population were without help.
 In areas where nursery schools existed there were no feeding facilities to provide a meal and other areas had no nurseries at all.
 Seibo began as a response to the need of these children.
 On the 11th of February 2016 feeding began at local nurseries in the Chilomoni township and with the support from donors both in Japan and abroad was already feeding 633 children in the first month.
-The United Nations World Food Programme estimates 1.5 million children are at risk of going hungry.
+The United Nations World Food Programme says 37％ of children under 5 are stunted.
 This is just the beginning.

 With a total enrolment of 5 million primary school children in Malawi of which 60% are located in the rural areas we propose to simultaneously target clusters of rural schools as well as provide under-5 feeding in these areas through nurseries.

 The goal remains to feed every hungry child in the world at hot meal at school.

 The difference between a child holding an empty or full cup of food can determine which direction our world will travel.
 Together we can make that difference with every school meal we provide.